MANIPULATION

-1. Word and Domains
+1. Word and domains

 Manipulate1: N1 refers to an object (non-human, inanimate) (container manipulation) or body parts (spinal manipulation).

-— Political, ideological and religious fields.
+— Political, ideological and religious spheres.

 — Everyday psychology: a manipulator, manipulative behavior.

-2. Doing together: from collaboration to manipulation
+2. Acting together: from cooperation to manipulation

-2.1 Overt purpose negotiation
+2.1 Overt goal negotiation

-(a) Action on the will to do
+(a) Acting on the will to do

 (b) Action on representations of the action to be taken